 Foundational influences include personal and interactive works produced by feminist performance artists—Carolee Schneemann, Yoko Ono, Ana Medieta, Mierle Ukeles, Adrian Piper, Martha Rosler, Suzanne Lacy, Tania Bruguera and Sharon Hayes, among others; artists who create material poetry related to the body, perception and the human experience through installation—Lee Mingwei, James Turrell, Janine Antoni, Kimsooja, Dario Robleto; artists who incorporate provocative language and text in their works—Guerrilla Girls, Jenny Holzer, Glenn Ligon, Ken Lum; and artists and architects who explore nature as sacred space—Nils-Udo, Agnes Denes, Lita Albuquerque, Olafur Eliasson and others.

-Additional visual languages that inform my personal and curatorial aesthetics include the music video, especially late 70s and early 80s experimental disco videos; film and television as a powerful mode of storytelling about communities and social phenomena (most recently: Moonlight, The Rider, Call Me By Your Name, Buffy, Star Trek: Next Generation); fashion, particularly when highlighting the intersections of identity, function, and fantasy; portrait photography and illustration of people and their habitats; as well as the chaotic order and hue of natural environments, particularly the range of blues and greens found in Texas skies and forests.
+Additional visual languages that inform my personal and curatorial aesthetics include the music video, especially late 70s and early 80s experimental disco videos; film and television as a powerful mode of storytelling about communities and social phenomena (recently: Moonlight, The Rider, Call Me By Your Name, Buffy, Star Trek: Next Generation); fashion, particularly when highlighting the intersections of identity, function, and fantasy; portrait photography and illustration of people and their habitats; as well as the chaotic order and hue of natural environments, particularly the range of blues and greens found in Texas skies and forests.

 I approach curating with a close attention to how visitors encounter and interact with artworks and related concepts in their displayed environments.
 I like to experiment with different ways of contextualizing objects and information by creating catalogs, handouts, info panels and programming.